-Peer group Global equity
+Peer Group Global Equity

-Benchmark MSCI World Index
+Benchmark MSCI ACWI Index

-Primary securities used Equity-sensitive securities
+Primary securities used Equity-sensititve securities

-Benchmark MSCI World Index

 Style Growth bias

 Capitalization focus Multi-cap

 Markets invested in Developed and emerging

 Inception date October 1, 1996

-Strategy AUM \$3.5 billion
+Strategy AUM \$1.3 billion

-As of March 31, 2012

-A Low-Volatility Equity Investment Solution
+Managing Risk Using a Low-Volatility Equity Strategy

-The investment objective of the Calamos Global Opportunities strategy is to outperform the MSCI World Index with less downside risk over a full market cycle.
+The investment objective of the Calamos Global Opportunities strategy is to outperform the MSCI ACWI Index with less downside risk over a full market cycle.
 To achieve this investment objective, the portfolio invests in global equities and convertible securities, which we believe provides a more attractive risk/return profile.
-By allowing our investment team to invest in a broader, equity-sensitive opportunity set, we believe we can generate consistent alpha versus the global equity benchmark and peer universe.
-Figure 1 provides the strategy's performance over standard time periods.
+By allowing our investment team to invest in a broader, equity-sensitive opportunity set, we believe we can generate alpha versus the global equity benchmark and peer universe.